Logo ecsa energy 300x

 ECSA ENERGY: GENERAL SALES AND SUPPLY CONDITIONS

-1. Validity and closure of the GCC and the Contract
+1. Validity and Conclusion of the GTC and the Contract

-1.1 The following General Contract Conditions (GCC) govern the modalities and conditions of sales and supply of products sold by ECSA Energy SA, Balerna (hereinafter the “Seller”) and constitute an integral part of the sales and supply contract (hereinafter “Contract”) finalised with the client (hereinafter “Buyer”).
-The version of GCC applicable to the Contract are those in force at the date of the order itself.
+1.1 These General Terms and Conditions (GTC) govern the terms and conditions for the sale and supply of products marketed by ECSA Energy SA, Balerna (hereinafter the “Seller”) and form an integral part of the sales and supply contract (hereinafter the “Contract”) concluded with the customer (hereinafter the “Buyer”).
+The version of the GTC applicable to the Contract is the one in force on the date of the order.

-1.2 These GCC are binding in the event they are declared applicable in the offer or in the order confirmation.
-Buyer Conditions with different content are valid only if accepted by the Seller.
+1.2 These GTC are binding if they are declared applicable in the offer or in the order confirmation.
+Different terms and conditions of the Buyer are valid only if accepted by the Seller.

-1.3 The Contract shall be considered stipulated once the Seller, after an order arrives, has confirmed the acceptance in writing or once an invoice has been issued.
+1.3 The Contract is deemed concluded once the Seller, after receiving an order, has confirmed acceptance in writing or by issuing the invoice.

-1.4 The Contract replaces any previous offer, correspondence, declaration of intent, or any other form of written or oral communication.
+1.4 The Contract replaces any previous offer, correspondence, letter of intent, or other written or oral communication.

-1.5 The written consent of the parties is necessary for any amendments made to this Contract.
-Consent may also be given by electronic transmission (i.e. telefax, documents scanned and sent by e-mail) of the amendment to the Contract accompanied by a legally valid signature.
+1.5 Any amendment to the Contract requires the written consent of both parties.
+Consent may also be given by electronic transmission (e.g. fax, scanned documents sent by e-mail) of the amended Contract with a legally valid signature.

-2.1 With regards to the object of supply, the order confirmation is decisive.
-Services not mentioned in the order confirmation shall be calculated separately.
+2.1 The order confirmation is decisive for the scope of supply.
+Services not included in the order confirmation will be invoiced separately.

-2.3 Special conditions and delivery terms must be agreed upon in advance by the two parties and accepted in writing by the Seller.
+2.3 Special delivery conditions and deadlines must be agreed in advance by the parties and accepted in writing by the Seller.

 4. Price